 At Fluid Attacks, we help you ensure high vulnerability remediation rates in your IT systems.
 By breaking the build in the continuous integration pipeline, we can encourage you to quickly repair those weaknesses that can generate severe impacts on your business.

-At Fluid Attacks, we have Forces to break the build.
-Within our DevSecOps solution, we can break the build in any continuous integration pipeline without making the mistake of doing so with false positives or lies.
+At Fluid Attacks, within our DevSecOps solution, we can break the build in any continuous integration pipeline without making the mistake of doing so with false positives or lies.

 of continuous hacking projects with at least one high or critical vulnerability